rajen-shres/cobalt/docs/cobalt/reference/notifications.rst

 Module Purpose
 --------------

-Account handles things relating to User accounts such as profiles and settings.
-There are multiple user types to support the need to deal with users who have not registered for the system as well as real, registered users.
+Notifications handles user communications from within Cobalt.
+All interaction with users that do not go through a screen or an API should go through Notifications.

 --------------
 External Usage
 --------------

 Notifications is the communication centre of Cobalt.
-It is how all other modules communicate with members and is also a notice board for events (actions, not bridge events) that members may want to subscribe to be notified about.
+It is how all other modules communicate with members and is also a notice board for events (as in actions, not bridge events!) that members may want to subscribe to be notified about.

 There are many events that a Cobalt user may wish to be notified about.
 For example, they may want to hear when a new post is added to a particular